streamlit/streamlit/docs/deploy_streamlit_app.md

 # Deploy an app

 Now that you've created your app, you're ready to share it!
-You can use [Streamlit cloud](https://streamlit.io/cloud) to deploy and share your app.
-Streamlit cloud has multiple tiers:
+You can use [Streamlit Cloud](https://streamlit.io/cloud) to deploy and share your app.
+Streamlit Cloud has multiple tiers:

 - The **free** [Community tier](https://streamlit.io/sharing-sign-up) (formerly Streamlit sharing) is the perfect solution if your app is hosted in a public GitHub repo and you’d like anyone in the world to be able to access it.
 - The [Team and Enterprise tiers](https://streamlit.io/cloud-sign-up) offer access controls, the ability to securely deploy apps from private repos, customize resources, and much more.